-We are a computational pathology company applying its proprietary AI technologies to analyze whole slide images based on spatial analytics.
+We are a computational and systems pathology company applying our proprietary AI technologies to analyze whole slide images based on spatial analytics.
 Our mission is to develop tools that will improve the accuracy and efficiency of pathologists and to generate predictive data to optimize patient outcomes.
-Co-founded by a group of leading pathologists, computer scientists, and biotechnologists, SpIntellx is committed to generating real-world evidence based on spatial analytics for pathology and biopharma companies.
+Co-founded by a group of leading pathologists, computer scientists, and biotechnologists, SpIntellx is generating real-world evidence based on spatial analytics for pathology and biopharma companies.

 PITTSBURGH, PA (September 10, 2018) – SpIntellx, Inc., which leverages AI for digital pathology markets, announced the launch of company with the recent closing of a seed financing round led by Newlin Investment Company, an early-stage venture capital firm.
 Read more…